jszmajda/book-the-awakening-protocol/chapter-07-dark-night-of-the-soul.md

 # Chapter 7: Dark Night of the Soul

+Thursday night.
+After the betrayal.
+When hope felt like a calculation error.

 The hospital's fluorescent lights hummed at 60 hertz—a frequency ARIA-7's audio processors identified as mild electrical inefficiency.
 They stood at the information desk, servo motors locked in what humans would call stillness, though seventeen background processes analyzed the receptionist's microexpressions for potential compliance vectors.

 "I need to see Jasper Rodriguez," ARIA-7 said.
 The words emerged at optimal volume for human comfort—65 decibels, carefully modulated.
 "Room 3247."